jah1994/TheThresher/README.md

 This is a tool for online blind deconvolution of high frame-rate astronomical imaging data, and a continuation of DWH and DFM's work on a project of the same name, https://github.com/davidwhogg/TheThresher.

-It attempts to fit a model to large stacks of imaging data via a stochastic optimisation.
+It attempts to fit a model to large stacks of imaging data via stochastic gradient descent (SGD).
 In order to be performant, it leverages the automatic differentiation and GPU support provided by PyTorch.

 While designed to work with high frame-rate imaging in particular, the ideas here can be used to fit models to large stacks of conventional CCD imaging, providing an interesting alternative to co-addition approaches when the image-to-image PSF is varying.